Shop

 1315 Tyler St NE, Minneapolis, MN | (612) 276-6911

-Don’t be fooled though.
-While Bauhaus Brew Labs takes inspiration from Germany (think Märzen during Oktoberfest, a year-round Bohemian-style pilsner, and more) you’ll find a whole host of beers pleasing to the American palate.
-For example, Bestoked, a West Coast-style IPA, or Lounge Lizard, a hazy IPA.
+Don’t be fooled, though.
+While Bauhaus Brew Labs takes inspiration from Germany, you’ll find a whole host of beers pleasing to the American palate.
+For example, Wonderstuff, a Bohemian-style pilsner, or Lounge Wizard, a hazy pale ale.

 They also have a non-alcoholic beer line and gluten-free hard seltzer series.